guillaumed83/Simulation_MS_CMR_smolts_restigouche/README.md

 "Estimating Atlantic salmon smolt abundance in a large Canadian catchment using multiple rotary screw traps"

 ## Background
-A set models are tested to evaluate their suitability to the Restigouche smolt CMR dataset.
+A set of models are tested to evaluate their suitability to the Restigouche smolt CMR dataset.

 ## Files available
 there are 2 folders: